DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 #### If you start teacher training

-If you’re recruited to a teacher training course, your data will also be shared between Apply and Register trainee teachers, which are both delivered by the Department for Education.
+If you are recruited to a teacher training course, your data will also be shared between Apply and Register trainee teachers, which are both delivered by the Department for Education.
 This is so we can register you as a trainee teacher.

-If you’re successfully recruited to a teacher training course, your data will also be shared between Apply and Teaching Vacancies, which are both delivered by the Department for Education.
+If you are successfully recruited to a teacher training course, your data will also be shared between Apply and Teaching Vacancies, which are both delivered by the Department for Education.
 This will allow us to contact you so we can provide support as you look for a role upon qualifying as a teacher.
 Sign up to the service is voluntary.

 #### Safeguarding and fraud